Luke-Data/M.sc-thesis/Simulation result/LLR_MSE_2step simulation/Readme.md

   2) Estimate initial coefficient function with local linear

-  3) Select one singular coefficient function to improove estimate
+  3) Select one singular coefficient function to estimate again with diffrent bandwidth

   4) Compute another function estimate with new bandwidth through two_step estimate